iterative/vscode-dvc/README.md

 ### The DVC Extension

-Please see the DVC [channel] in the IDE's _Output_ panel to see the underlying DVC commands being run, as wel as their error output.
+Please see the DVC [channel] in the IDE's _Output_ panel to see the underlying DVC commands being run, as well as their error output.
 Feel free to share this with us via [DVC support].

 [channel]: